lydiamasabarakiza/Phase-1-Project/README.md

 ![image](https://github.com/lydiamasabarakiza/Phase-1-Project/assets/122472325/5b7d4005-4cf1-4f68-a7dc-9de1219ff1c3)

 ## Conclusion
-The analysis leads to three recommendations for Microsoft Studios.
+The analysis leads to four recommendations for Microsoft Studios.

 - Microsoft Studios should aim at making more comedy, family and romance films.
 These have shown to have good rating from veiwers and also have high revenues.